 Police departments continue to obtain more armored vehicles, new surveillance equipment, and SWAT training.
 The federal government should instead support programs for education, housing, job training, mental health, and other resources that address the needs of our communities.
-We urge you to support the Administration's proposed cuts to UASI, and move these funds into emergency preparedness that are unaffiliated with counter-terrorism priorities.
+We urge you to support the Administration's proposed cuts to UASI, and move these counter-terrorism funds into demilitarized emergency preparedness programs that meet critical community, medical, fire, and mental health needs.